How To Be Happy – Make Your World the Best It Can Be!

 - Understand the dimensions of public ethics: truth, tribalism, despotism, politics.

-- Assess what charities can and can’t do in support of social conscience and public ethics.
+- Next, assess the role of charities in social conscience and public ethics.

 - Then, consider how science studies ethics, and how science may also violate ethics.